VCCT-PROG7314-2025-G3/PROG7314POE-_ST10224391/README.md

 ## Overview

-SwopTrader is a comprehensive mobile trading platform built with Android Jetpack Compose that enables users to trade items sustainably while reducing carbon footprint.
-The app connects to a custom REST API with MongoDB Atlas database, providing real-time synchronization and offline capabilities.
+SwopTrader is an android app where users can trade items woth each other without the need for monetary exchange.
+The purpose is for the users to break the current broken global exchange methodology and restore unity and an inter-connectedness among users that allows both parties to be happy and to reduce carbon emissions and carbon waste.
+The app provides real-time sync with offline capabilities.

 ## 🚀 Key Features

 ### Core Trading Features
-- **Item Listing & Management**: Create, edit, and manage item listings with photos, descriptions, and categories
+- **Item Listing & Management**: Create, edit, and manage listings with media, descriptions, and categories
-- **Smart Matching**: AI-powered item matching based on user preferences and trade history
-- **Offer System**: Send, receive, accept, and reject trade offers with cash differences
+- **Offer System**: Users can send, receive, accept, and reject trade offers with cash differences
 - **Meetup Scheduling**: Integrated location-based meetup scheduling with Google Maps
-- **Trade History**: Complete transaction tracking with carbon savings and trade scores
+- **Trade History**: Full transaction tracking which includes carbon savings as well as any trade scores
-- **User Profiles**: Comprehensive user profiles with trade scores, verification, and statistics
+- **User Profiles**: Complete user profiles which include their username, trade scores, verification status, and statistics

 ### Advanced Features
-- **Real-time Chat**: In-app messaging system with offer integration
+- **Real-time Chat**: The app offers an in-app messaging service.
-- **Push Notifications**: Real-time notifications for offers, messages, and trade updates
+- **Push Notifications**: Users get notifications for offers, messages, and trade updates in real time
-- **Offline Mode**: Full offline functionality with automatic synchronization
+- **Offline Mode**: The app is fully functional offline with automatic synchronization across local db and online.
-- **Multi-language Support**: Support for English, Afrikaans, and Zulu
+- **Multi-language Support**: Support for English, Afrikaans, and Zulu and many other South African languages including Ndebele.
 - **Biometric Authentication**: Fingerprint and facial recognition security
-- **Location Services**: GPS-based location tracking and distance calculations
+- **Location Services**: Geolocation tracking with distance calculations for accuracy
-- **Image Management**: Multiple photo uploads with cloud storage
+- **Image Management**: Multiple photo uploads with storage on the cloud
 - **Search & Filtering**: Advanced search with category and location filters

 ## 🏗️ Architecture